-This month’s recipe is a sinfully good mango cheesecake recipe prepared by our head chef, Jose.
-Sometimes referred to as the “king of the fruits,” mango is an extremely popular and highly nutritional fruit which can be feasted upon throughout the year as it is always in season.
-Another common term associated with the main ingredient in our mango cheesecake recipe is superfruit or superfood.
+This month’s recipe is a sinfully good Mango Cheesecake prepared by our head chef, Jose.
+Sometimes referred to as the “king of the fruits,” mango is a popular and highly nutritious fruit available year-round.
+Another term often associated with mango, the main ingredient in our Mango Cheesecake, is superfruit or superfood.

-Its scientific name is Mangifera Indica and it is part of the plant family Anacardiaceae.
-This yellow, fibrous fruit was originally found in southern Asia in the foothills of the Himalayas in northeastern India, Burma, and Bangladesh.
-Since its original discovery, mango trees have moved across the globe and now grow in most tropical countries as well as some subtropical ones.
-Although India is still the number one producer of this superfood, making almost half of the world’s total supply, China, Thailand and Pakistan make up another large portion.
+The mango’s scientific name is Mangifera Indica, belonging to the plant family Anacardiaceae.
+This yellow, fibrous fruit originated in southern Asia, specifically in the foothills of the Himalayas in northeastern India, Burma, and Bangladesh.
+Over time, mango trees spread worldwide and now thrive in most tropical and subtropical regions.
+India remains the top producer, accounting for nearly half of the global supply, with China, Thailand, and Pakistan also contributing significantly.

-A lesser known fact about mangoes is that the tree itself can be used for a few different medicinal purposes.
-For instance, dried mango flowers are sometimes used as astringents to help with cases of diarrhea, chronic dysentery, catarrh of the bladder and chronic urethritis.
-The bark itself contains mangiferin and is also an astringent used to treat rheumatism and diphtheria in India.
-The resinous gum from the trunk is applied on cracks in the skin of the feet and on scabies and is believed helpful in cases of syphilis.
+Beyond the fruit, the mango tree itself offers various medicinal benefits.
+Dried mango flowers act as astringents, helping with diarrhea, chronic dysentery, catarrh of the bladder, and chronic urethritis.
+The bark contains mangiferin, an astringent used to treat rheumatism and diphtheria in India.
+Additionally, resinous gum from the trunk can be applied to cracked skin or scabies and is believed helpful for syphilis.

 Now, what we know you all have been waiting for…our decadent Mango Cheese Cake Recipe!